SoniaBarasa/country-capital-quiz-game/README.md

 # Python_Programming_Learning
-This is a fun game that asks players to guess the capita cities of diffrerent countries in the world.
+This is a fun game that asks players to guess the capital cities of diffrerent countries in the world.